Are restaurant meals really cheaper than cooking at home?

-(KTLA) – Conventional wisdom says you’ll save money by eating at home, rather than going out to restaurants.
-But according to the Labor Department, grocery prices rose by 13.1% in July from a year before, whereas restaurant prices were up 7.6%.
+(KTLA) – Conventional wisdom said you’ll save money by eating at home, rather than going out to restaurants.
+But according to the Labor Department, grocery prices rose by 13.1 percent in July from one year before, whereas restaurant prices were up 7.6 percent.

 That’s the largest inflationary gap between the two dining experiences in about half a century.